ditman/flutter-genui/packages/spikes/fcp_client/docs/GenUI_Streaming_Protocol.md

 This small, predefined set of transformers adds significant declarative power without the security risks of a full expression language.

+In the future, other transformations could be added, such as defining a query, and then have that expand to the results of the query against a database.

 ## **Section 5: Event Handling**

 ### **5.1.
 Client-to-Server: The `EventPayload`**